PAUL BECKMAN

 BIO

-I am currently a PhD student at Courant advised by Mike O'Neil and supported by the DOE CSGF.
-My research focuses on using tools from classical and modern numerical analysis to develop fast algorithms for statistical modeling of physical systems.
+I am currently a PhD candidate at Courant advised by Mike O'Neil and supported by the DOE CSGF.
+My research focuses on using tools from classical and modern numerical analysis to develop fast algorithms for statistical modeling of spatiotemporal data.

 I received my undergraduate degree in Computational and Applied Mathematics at the University of Chicago, and worked as a math and statistics researcher at Argonne National with Mihai Anitescu, Michael Stein, and Chris Geoga.
 I have also had internships at Lawrence Berkeley National Lab with Xiaoye Sherry Li, Yang Liu, and Chao Yang, and at Lawrence Livermore National Lab with Daniel Osei-Kuffuor.